imgemp/VI-Solver/README.md

     Options = DescentOptions(Init,Term,Repo,Misc)
 ```
 - Initialization: As of now, it only sets the initial stepsize.
 - Termination: This is used to specifiy convergence criteria.
-MaxIter is required, however, additional tolerances can be specified as a list of (criterium,<=value) tuples.
+The iteration limit, MaxIter (defaults to 1), is required, however, additional tolerances can be specified as a list of (criteria,<=value) tuples.
 The criteria can be anything that is tracked by the solver itself or has been requested to be tracked by the user.
-Here, we specify an additional convergence criterium in which the solver will terminate if the gap function falls below 1e-3*gap_0.
+Here, we specify additional convergence criteria in which the solver will terminate if the gap function falls below 1e-3*gap_0.
 - Reporting: Here, the user may specify information that they wish to be tracked throughout the solver's approach to the solution.
 These can either be pieces of information that are tracked by the solver itself (see the solver's TempStorage object) or any other additional information that may be reported by the Domain object (such as a gap function).
 - Miscellaneous: As of now, this only sets the minimum of a function, f, assuming F is the gradient of f and is only used when the VI has an equivalent optimization formulation.
 This has been left blank in this example.
 The entire options object is constructed using each of the predefined options above.